 \ "It must not be overlooked, however, that there is a very striking difference in absolute mass and weight between the lowest human brain and that of the highest ape-a difference which is all the more remarkable when we recollect that a full-grown gorilla is probably pretty nearly twice as heavy as a Bosjes man, or as many an European woman.
-It may be doubted whether a healthy human brain ever weighed less than thirty-one or two ounces, or that the heaviest gorilla brain has exceeded twenty ounces."
+It may be doubted whether a healtby human brain ever weighed less than thirty-one or two ounces, or that the heaviest gorilla brain has exceeded twenty ounces."
 In another place Huxley states that "an average European child of four year's old has a brain twice as large as that of an adult gorilla."-Man's Place in Nature.

-+ Dr. Chapman has found in the arm of a gorilla a distinct extensor primi internodii pollicis muscle, but no trace of the flexor longus pollicis.-American Naturalist.
-June, 1879. p.
-395. though as observed by His, it does not contain any vertebræ, and is thus not like the tail of other embryo mammals.
++ Dr. Chapman has found in the arm of a gorilla a distinct extensor primi internodii pollicis muscle, but no trace of the flexor longus pollicis.-American Naturalist, June, 1879, p.
+395. and, as Wyman has observed, it is not impossible that it might sometimes continue to exist after birth.
 The black and Australian races are slightly nearer the apes than civilized peoples.
 In apes, as in the lower mammals, the pelvis is higher than wide; when there is a degradation in the human pelvis it tends to become higher than wide, as seen in the pelvis of the Hottentots.
 In civilized man the legs are one half the height of the body, but in the South African, Hottentot, and Bushmen the legs are a little less than half the height, and the thigh bone is flattened from side to side, as in the gorilla.
-The waist is broader in the African than in the European; the os calcis is not longer in negroes than in the white man, the larger heel of the former being simply due to an expansion of the soft parts.
+The waist is broader in the African than in the European; the os calcis is not longer in negroes than in the white man, the larger heel of the former being simply soft parts.